WELCOME TO MY WORKSHOPS

 Centennial Park is the ideal learning space as there are no street lights and the park has a wonderful range of subjects to explore.

-After an initial session in the Learning Centre photographing beautiful wildflowers, we will head out into Centennial Park’s picturesque paperbark and fig groves where you will ‘paint’ the trees, statues and historic buildings with special torchlights supplied by Peter.
+After an initial session in the Discovery Centre photographing beautiful wildflowers, we will head out into Centennial Park’s picturesque paperbark and fig groves where you will ‘paint’ the trees, statues and historic buildings with special torchlights supplied by Peter.
 The results will astound you.

 - An audio-visual presentation of the best images from Peter’s ‘Illuminated Landscape’ essays, followed by a Q and A session and descriptions of how certain images were created.